Bayesian clustering of high-dimensional data via latent repulsive mixtures: Introduction

-In the present paper, we propose APPLAM: Anisotropic (repulsive) Point Process LAtent Mixture model.
-We consider a model for simultaneous dimensionality reduction and clustering as above, but assume a repulsive point process as the prior for the component-specific location parameters of the mixture for the latent scores.
-Repulsive mixtures \citep{Ber22} offer a practical solution to the lack of robustness of mixture models with i.i.d. component parameters.
-We argue that, in order to have well-separated clusters of data, it is not sufficient to have well-separated clusters at the latent level, but the repulsion should also take into account the factor analytic model that links the latent variables to the observations.
-To this end, we propose an anisotropic Determinantal point process (DPP) as the prior for the component-specific parameters, where the anisotropy is driven by the matrix of factor loadings.
+The present paper proposes APPLAM: Anisotropic (repulsive) Point Process LAtent Mixture model.
+We consider a model for simultaneous dimensionality reduction and clustering as above but assume a repulsive point process as the prior for the component-specific location parameters of the mixture for the latent scores.
+Repulsive mixtures, pioneered by \cite{PeRaDu12}, offer a practical solution to the lack of robustness of mixture models with i.i.d. component parameters.
+See also \cite{xu2016bayesian, xie2019bayesian, fuquene2019choosing, bianchini2018determinantal, Ber22}.
+In these works, repulsive priors are used to jointly model the component-specific location parameters, and, in some of them, their number.
+However, in the context of a latent mixture model, we argue that to have well-separated clusters of data, it is not sufficient to have well-separated clusters at the latent level, but the repulsion should also take into account the factor analytic model that links the latent variables to the observations.
+To this end, we propose an anisotropic determinantal point process (DPP) as the prior for the component-specific parameters, where the matrix of factor loadings drives the anisotropy.
 We derive a general construction of anisotropic DPPs that induce the desired repulsion.
-We develop novel existence conditions for our class of DPPs that are similar to those in \cite{Lav15} and further provide an explicit expression for the spectral density of the DPP, which is essential for simulation purposes.
-Moreover, we design an efficient block Gibbs sampler for posterior simulations.